xtv-online/live-tools/README.md

 We do not recommend the use of Safari.
 Microsoft EDGE and the latest version of Internet Explorer should be working, but this has not been tested.
 ### Others
-* Message acknowledgement is still work in progress
 * Scheduling has not been implemented